DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     :width: 350px
     :align: center

-    **The Quick-Tag Tool in the Interface**
+    *The Quick-Tag Tool in the Interface*

 |

 .. _native_lc_support:
-Asset Packs natively supported by LC:
+Asset Packs for LC
 ^^^^^^^^^^

-Many Vehicle models will have a supported naming convention out of the box.
+Many Vehicle models have supported naming conventions out of the box.
 Some Asset Packs that are natively supported are:
     * `Car Transportation <https://blendermarket.com/products/transportation>`_
     * `Car Teleporter <https://blendermarket.com/products/car-teleporter>`_
     * `Traffiq Car <https://blendermarket.com/products/car-library-traffiq-vehicles-for-blender>`_

+.. _troubleshoot_rigging:
+Troubleshoot Rigging
+^^^^^^^^^^

+Custom rigging and parenting can be done using the :ref:`rig-setup-mode`

 .. _animation-presets:
 Animation Presets